Note that this feature may added to other tools not listed above

 ApexSQL Script – Script wizard

-It can be also located, under the Save button, from the Home tab in the main application window for as shown in this example with ApexSQL Generate:
+It can be also located, under the Save button, from the Home tab in the main application window, as shown in this example with ApexSQL Generate:

 Once the feature is initiated, the Save as batch window will be shown and all previously set options will be expressed thorough their corresponding CLI switches: